portegys/Orac/Readme.txt

 Orac recommendation system.

 See Orac.java for the java API.
-See rest/Orac.java for the REST API.
+See rest/Orac.java and REST_API.txt for the REST API.
 See rest/client/OracClient.java for the REST client.

 Server: